bmaltais/kohya_ss/README.md

 ## Change History

+* 2024/04/02 (v21.4.1)
+    - removes TensorFlow from requirements.txt for Darwin platforms as pip does not support advanced conditionals like CPU architecture.
+The logic is now defined in setup.sh to avoid version bump headaches, and the selection logic is in the pre-existing pip function.
+Additionally, the release includes the addition of the tensorflow-metal package for M1+ Macs, which enables GPU acceleration per Apple's documentation.
+Thanks @jstayco
 * 2024/04/01 (v21.4.0)
     - Improved linux and macos installation and updates script.
 See README for more details.
 Many thanks to @jstayco and @Galunid for the great PR!
     - Fix issue with "missing library" error.